WHO WE ARE

 Senior Campaign Strategist

-Laila joined the Coworker.org team in 2019 as a campaigns strategist, supporting and strategizing with workers across industries to make meaningful changes in the workplace.
-Laila comes to Coworker with almost a decade of grassroots organizing, leadership development and campaign experience, having served as the NC Lead Organizer for the National Domestic Workers Alliance, board member and organizer for North Carolina IPO, Durham For All and previously organized with SEIU’s Fight For $15 campaign.
+Nur joined the Coworker.org team in 2019 as a campaigns strategist, supporting and strategizing with workers across industries to make meaningful changes in the workplace.
+Nur comes to Coworker with almost a decade of grassroots organizing, leadership development and campaign experience, having served as the NC Lead Organizer for the National Domestic Workers Alliance, board member and organizer for North Carolina IPO, Durham For All and previously organized with SEIU’s Fight For $15 campaign.

 Wilneida Negrón